snay2/task-tracker/api.markdown

 Marks a task as completed.
 At this point it is archived but retains the same ID.

 Parameters:

 * _id_ ID of the task to complete

 Returns: the updated task object

+## /task/list
+Gets a list of all the active tasks, or all the tasks in a given category

+Parameters:

+* _category_ (optional)

+Returns: list of task objects

 ## /time/add
 Adds time to the specified task

 Parameters:

 * _taskid_ ID of the task
 * _minutes_ Number of minutes to add on the task